 What Is Pseudodementia?

 Patients with pseudodementia display cognitive deficits or memory issues with the primary reason being an underlying psychiatric disorder, often cited as depression.
-The distinction between dementia, pseudodementia, and depression is difficult to make because of overlap in terms of symptoms.
+The distinction between dementia, pseudodementia, and depression is difficult to make because of overlap in symptoms.
 Some psychiatrists and other mental health practitioners are uncomfortable using the term pseudodementia at all because it reflects a description rather than a diagnosis.

 Pseudodementia Symptoms